DevilPepper/json-resume-types/README.md

 - `Iso8601` doesn't keep it's regex pattern.
 You'll just have to trust that where ever you use `Iso8601`, it has the correct format
 - additionalProperties are defined as `[k: string]: unknown`.
 The unknown type may or may not cause problems for you.
 I think it's fine, but it sounds like there are complaints about it... [issue#356](https://github.com/bcherny/json-schema-to-typescript/issues/356), [issue#335](https://github.com/bcherny/json-schema-to-typescript/issues/335)

-Also, while I'm working out some kinks, this package is only available from github packages.